A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images: Implementation Details

-\item[] \textbf{Unsupervised Representation Learning}: The simulations were on High Performance Computing (HPC), University of Bristol$\footnote{https://www.bristol.ac.uk/acrc/high-performance-computing/}$ and repositories were installed referring to the requirements$\footnote{https://github.com/shuuchen/DetCo.pytorch/blob/main/requirements.txt}$ for unsupervised training.
+\item[] \textbf{Unsupervised Representation Learning}: The simulations were performed using the High Performance Computing (HPC) facility of the University of Bristol.
 The network comprises a Resnet50 backbone, four global MLP heads and a local patch MLP head \cite{xie2021detco}.
-The framework was trained on 4 NVIDIA RTX2080Ti GPUs, using stochastic gradient descent with the initial learning rate of 0.015 for 200 epochs.
-All models were trained with a batch size of 4, which was the maximum that limited by the HPC memory.
+The training was done on 4 NVIDIA RTX2080Ti GPUs, using stochastic gradient descent with the initial learning rate of 0.015 for 200 epochs.
+All models were trained with a batch size of 4, which was the maximum allowed by the HPC memory.
 The hyper-parameters settings followed DetCo.
 Among the 200 epochs, model weights with the highest accuracy were saved.

-\item[] \textbf{Fine-tuning}: The weights of the best Resnet50 \cite{he2016deep} acquired from the first stage was then loaded to a Faster R-CNN \cite{ren2015faster} for B-line detection task.
-As suggested in the DetCo paper, detection tasks are carried out based detectron2$\footnote{https://github.com/facebookresearch/detectron2}$.
-Following the requirements, the network was trained for 1x schedule on Linux with Python = 3.8, Pytroch = 1.9.0 and torchvision = 0.10.0 on 2 NVIDIA Tesla P100 GPUs.
+\item[] \textbf{Fine-tuning}: The weights of the best Resnet50 \cite{he2016deep} acquired from the first stage were loaded to a Faster R-CNN \cite{ren2015faster} for the B-line detection task.
+As suggested in the original DetCo paper~\cite{xie2021detco}, detection tasks were carried out based on detectron2$\footnote{https://github.com/facebookresearch/detectron2}$.
+Following the requirements, the network was trained for 1x schedule on Linux with Python = 3.8, Pytorch = 1.9.0 and torchvision = 0.10.0 on 2 NVIDIA Tesla P100 GPUs.

 \end{itemize}